plomino/PlominoDoc/docs/build.rst

 .. image:: images/m64d1e0e7.png

-We just see a link '*Go*' which allows us to access the document we have created.
+We just see a link :guilabel:`Go` which allows us to access the document we have created.
 Now we need to add columns to this view.

-Select ``Plomino: column`` from the *Add item* Plone menu.
+Select ``Plomino: column`` from the :guilabel:`Add item` Plone menu.

-Enter an identifier and a title, and enter a formula to compute the column value, for instance::
+Enter an identifier and a title, and enter a :term:`formula` to compute the column value, for instance::

     return plominoDocument.getItem('bookTitle')